The best-loved prefold cloth diapers

 Want to see your beautiful baby on GMD?
 Send a picture of baby wearing a Cloth-eez prefold to us with permission to use the picture and you might see it right here.
 Send pictures to firstname.lastname@example.org

 "But I don't want my baby to get a rash so I MUST have a stay-dry fabric!"
 No, you don't need stay-dry.
 Urine is sterile when it leaves the body thus it is not a problem.
 You just need diapers that wash up cleanly.
-Fabrics that are stay-dry also don't let the water into the fabric during washing either, and that makes them even harder to get clean which = bacteria which = rash issues and stink issues.
+Fabrics that are stay-dry also don't let the water into the fabric during washing either, and that makes them even harder to get clean which = bacteria, which = rash issues and stink issues.
 Dampness does not usually cause rashes but bacteria does.
 Just change the baby often like you should anyhow, and since cotton washes cleaner, you will have LESS bacteria and therefore fewer issues in 100% cotton.
 You can even safely bleach cotton now and then if needed (see instructions in the booklet that comes free with your order when you add it to your cart from here on how to do this correctly) which kills bacteria and keeps baby rash-free.
 Sweaty polyester next to skin or soft, absorbent cotton?
 I'll take cotton any day!
 Don't believe the myth of "keeps baby drier" that you see advertised.
-Chemical filled diapers that suck the baby's natural moisture right out of his skin make creams nearly a requirement at every change when using the throw away kind.
+Chemical filled diapers that suck the baby's natural moisture right out of her skin make creams nearly a requirement at every change when using the throw away kind.
 You actually do need the cream to protect baby's skin from the stuff in them.
-Rash creams are not needed with cotton diapers at all (except for illness or severe teething, in which case use a flushable liner to protect the fabric).
+Rash creams are not needed with cotton diapers at all (except for illness or severe teething, in which case use a cloth wipe to protect the fabric).
 No creams are needed in cotton!
 Really!
 What are rash creams anyhow?
 More chemicals slathered right on baby to be absorbed through the skin into his little body.
 Thus reducing cream use seems wise to me.
 Fresh urine in a clean diaper is really no big deal.
 Go natural.
 Go 100% cotton.
 No polyester, no dyes in fabric, no repelling issues, no chemical super absorbent unpronouncables.
 Just pure cotton.
 Cotton is tried and true generation after generation.
 I urge you to try cotton and find out for yourself how wonderful it is.
 Still need stay-dry?
 You can turn your cotton into stay-dry inexpensively with our Stay-Dry Liners.
 Then you can use them or not use them as it is convenient for you.
 Perhaps you only "need" a stay-dry for the overnight diaper.
 You might discover you don't need it at all.
 Because they are a separate piece, they wash up so much better than the sewn-in kind.
 You'll have the best of both worlds if you keep your stay-dry liner separate.

 20 pounds at 6 months old in size large brown edge.
 Look closely to see how the back is folded down to fit on a big, young baby.

-A full thickness 4-8-4 prefold that is short enough to fit in newborn covers without folding down.
+A full thickness 4-8-4 prefold that is short enough to fit in many newborn covers without folding down.

 We made the Newborn Orange edge size to be the perfect newborn prefold.
 It is the full width and thickness 4-8-4 ply of the other sizes (unlike preemie which is thinner) but is shorter in length so it actually fits in newborn covers without the awkward folding down of the extra length of diapers that are too long for the covers.
-You can pin or snappi this on a newborn.
+You can pin or Snappi this on a newborn.
 You can't do that with preemie size because they are too narrow, and preemie size is not nearly as thick and absorbent as the Newborn Orange Edge.

 10 days old, 7.5 pounds